AESPS/operative-agent/README.md

 ![Operative](./assets/operative_header.svg)

-**Built for those late-night CTF arcs when caffeine hits harder than rate limits — stay locked in, no cap.** 🔥
+**Built for those late-night CTF arcs when caffeine hits harder than rate limits — stay locked in keep mewing** 🔥

 *(Update: Added new guardrails, instructions, and gave the agent some rizz — [See Persona List →](#-persona-modes))*